CUBA - OR MAYBE NOT

 back?
 What do I do if I can't get the money back?
 How do I refund

-during 2017.
+Of course, none of this prevents you from planning a Cuba trip on your own.
 I would simply urge you to do so with your eyes wide open.

 Anytime we're planning these trips and then traveling, we keep an eye on

 any developing political situations.
 Going to the Red Sea in 2015 (from